 This post may contain affiliate links so I earn a commission.
 Please read my disclosure for more info.

-There are different types of aerobic exercises that can be used for fitness: walking, jogging, skipping, running, cycling (mountain biking), swimming (front crawl or backstroke), dancing (breaking), rowing and hiking up hills or mountains.
+Different types of aerobic exercises can be used for fitness: walking, jogging, skipping, running, cycling (mountain biking), swimming (front crawl or backstroke), dancing (breaking), rowing, and hiking up hills or mountains.

-In conclusion, aerobics are an excellent way for beginners to get started in a workout routine.
+In conclusion, aerobics is an excellent way for beginners to get started in a workout routine.

 Aerobic exercise is one of the most important aspects of a healthy lifestyle.